love8587/prisma2-docs/photon/use-only-photon.md

 })
 ```

 You might prefer using camel casing rather than the snake case convention used in the database.
-You can therefore customize the mapping of a table/field name to a specific model/field name in the datamodel using the `map` attribute:
+You can therefore customize the mapping of a table/field name to a specific model/field name in the data model using the `map` attribute:

 ```groovy
 model Customer @map(name: "_customers") {